 How to build an ecommerce website

-If you do want to go the do-it-yourself route and use a site builder, the first step is to find the best ecommerce website builder for small business.
-Building your website on your own might sound intimidating, but one of the best innovations the world of programming shared to us is website builders.
-If you’re worried about the look of your site, there are ecommerce website templates you can choose from that would fit your branding.
+If you do want to go the do-it-yourself route and use a site builder, the first step is to find the best eCommerce website builder for small business.
+Building your website on your own might sound intimidating, but one of the best innovations the world of programming shared with us is website builders.
+If you’re worried about the look of your site, there are eCommerce website templates you can choose from that would fit your branding.

-Once you have that all set, you can go ahead to designing the ecommerce website and planning the content.
+Once you have that all set, you can go ahead with designing the eCommerce website and planning the content.

 Building website content

-You want to make sure that you are using high quality product images to help users decide whether or not your product is suitable for their needs.
-If you can add action shots, or photos of the products being used, and different angles for each, it would be really helpful.
+Photos You want to make sure that you are using high-quality product images to help users decide whether or not your product is suitable for their needs.
+If you can add action shots or photos of the products being used, and different angles for each, it would be really helpful.

-Terms and conditions are vital for everybusiness.
+Policy Terms and conditions are vital for everybusiness.
 This protects both the buyer and the seller from any scamming schemes.
-Include your return policy and payment method options somewhere where they are seen easily.
-Some e-commerce website put their policies on their check out page just before the customer pays for an item.
+Include your return policy andpayment methodoptions somewhere where they are seen easily.
+Some e-commerce website put their policies on their checkout page just before the customer pays for an item.

-As much as it is our goal to lessen consumer-supplier interaction,a live chat featureshould be in place for them to contact you directly whenever they get stuck while putting in an order on your website or if they have product-related queries.
+Live Chat As much as it is our goal to lessen consumer-supplier interaction,a live chat featureshould be in place for them to contact you directly whenever they get stuck while putting in an order on your website or if they have product-related queries.

-Every transaction should generate a code for them to follow.
+Tracking Number Every transaction should generate a code for them to follow.
 Place a feature on your e-commerce website that could show the status of their orders.
-This gives your customer proper expectations and better shopping experience.
+This gives your customer proper expectations and a better shopping experience.

 Online shopping has gotten better over the years.
-More and more people are feeling more secured on buying and selling online because of its development.
+More and more people are feeling more secure in buying and selling online because of its development.
 Ready to start selling online?
-Build your own ecommerce website today.
+Build your own eCommerce website today.